General Alphabet of Cameroon Languages

 The General Alphabet of Cameroon Languages is an orthographic system created in the late 1970s for all Cameroonian languages.
 Consonant and vowel letters are not to contain diacritics, though ẅ is a temporary exception.
-The alphabet is not used sufficiently for the one unique letter, a bilabial trill, to have been added to Unicode; in any case, that letter has now been replaced.
+The alphabet is not used sufficiently for the one unique letter, a bilabial trill to have been added to Unicode; in any case, that letter has now been replaced.

 Maurice Tadadjeu and Etienne Sadembouo were central to this effort.

 Consonants

 Uncommon consonants that do not make a phonemic contrast within a language with similar but more common consonants are not provided for.
 These include //ɸ/, /β/, /θ/, /ð//.
-However, the alphabet provides a stock of digraphs for unknown sounds that may be discovered among unwritten languages in the future.
+However, the alphabet provides a stock of digraphs for unattested sounds that may be discovered among unwritten languages in the future.